openstack/skyline-console/doc/source/user/network.rst

    :guilabel:`Name`: Specify a name to identify the router.

-   :guilabel:`Open External Gateway`: Select this check box to specify external gateway.
+   :guilabel:`External Gateway`: Select this check box to specify external gateway.

    :guilabel:`External Gateway`: Specify external gateway for the router.